isaacjtullis/rxSolutions/readme.md

 The finished object should look like what was given in the final.json file, but for every pharmacy.

 Use any library/framework you want, as long as you use JavaScript.
 You don’t have to create a UI, we are just interested in the final result and how you went about making it.

+Notes on Application:

+I am using Node.js to power my application.
+I am running the solutions.js file inside of my terminal to display the final Pharmacies object.